IBM-Cloud/docs/mobile/tutorial_openwhisk.md

 copyright:
   years: 2016, 2017
-lastupdated: "2016-10-21"
+lastupdated: "2016-12-13"

 ---
 {:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}

-# End-to-end tutorial of the {{site.data.keyword.visualrecognitionshort}} Code Starter
+# End-to-end tutorial of the {{site.data.keyword.openwhisk_short}} Starter
-{: #tutorial_vr}
+{: #tutorial}

-The following end-to-end tutorial walks through the steps to create a project from the {{site.data.keyword.visualrecognitionshort}} Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.
+The following end-to-end tutorial walks through the steps to create a project from the {{site.data.keyword.openwhisk_short}} Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.

 ### Installing developer tools